Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 Retezat National Park, one of Romania's natural wonders

-1. tourist attractions which includes natural or cultural attractions, things to do and number of hiking trails
+- tourist attractions which includes natural or cultural attractions, things to do and the number of hiking trails

-As you will see, most national parks in Romania are moderate on the tourist attractions side, scored high on biodiversity but, unfortunately, very low on accessibility.
+As you will see, most national parks in Romania are moderate on the tourist attractions side, scoring high on biodiversity but, unfortunately, very low

 Two main reasons for that.